krishaamer/green-filter-research/research/literature/design.md

 Again, AI has the potential to provide the parameters for sustainability.

--   AI tool is developed for deciding the suitable life cycle design parameters (Singh & Sarkar (2023))
+-   Singh & Sarkar (2023) proposes an AI tool for deciding the suitable life cycle design parameters.

 ## Circular Economy {#circular-economy}